WPBeginner

 There are many great email marketing providers out there.

-It’s a very competitive industry which means companies are always trying to keep their costs low while offering a lot of features.
+It’s a very competitive industry, which means companies are always trying to keep their costs low while offering many features.

-Below are just some of the providers that we have worked with and highly recommend.
+Below are some of the providers we have worked with and highly recommend.

-This software allows you to capture email addresses, works easily with WordPress, and has integrations for all the top WordPress plugins and tools.
+This software lets you capture email addresses, works efficiently with WordPress, and has integrations for all the top WordPress plugins and tools.

 The best part is that Constant Contact comes with a two-month free trial.
 This gives you enough time to set up your email list and start capturing email addresses.